 But don’t buy it just for that, the Corsair Carbide Air 540 provides a lot more benefits than just increased room for components.
 It isn’t even that expensive and ranks second among the other two mentioned in this list.
-Air 540 supports most of the new motherboards, so you won’t any problem finding a good motherboard for your build that goes along with the case.
+Air 540 supports most of the new motherboards, so you won’t have any problem finding a good motherboard for your build that goes along with the case.

 The Corsair Carbide Air 540 features several cutouts for cable management, making it easier to route the cables in a way that doesn’t end up making a “rat’s nest”.
 It comes with Corsair’s Air Series AF140L fans, and you can install two more at the top of the case.